19pa1a0428/Roadmap_By_ClaudeAI/Readme.md

 ## 💡 Key Strategy Notes

-**Leverage your DevOps background:** Most developers lack this - it's your competitive advantage
+**Leverage your DevOps background:** Most developers lack this - it's your competitive advantage.

 **AI is the multiplier:** Add AI features to showcase you understand the future of development